htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 Running with multiple negotiators also means you need to be careful with the *condor_userprio* command.
-As there is no default negotiator, you should always name the specfiic negotiator you want to *condor_userprio* to talk to with the `-name` option.
+As there is no default negotiator, you should always name the specific negotiator you want to *condor_userprio* to talk to with the `-name` option.